 If your child has not been treated by one of our therapists in the past, the first step is to have your child’s doctor provide a referral for speech therapy evaluation and treatment.
 An evaluation will be scheduled after we receive the referral.
 Let your therapist know during the evaluation you are interested in aquatic speech therapy.
 The first several swim sessions are considered trials to ensure the pool is a good fit for your child.
 If limited progress is made or the environment is too distracting your therapist may recommend office visits instead.

 The pool is a highly motivating environment where your child will learn new vocabulary, signs, receive abundant oral motor intervention, and be inspired to communicate!

 Craving some deep pressure?
 Hydrostatic pressure gives the body 360 degrees of deep pressure providing an outstanding environment to breathe, move, focus, and learn!

-Children with a variety of physical, sensory, developmental, or neurological issues are prime candidates for aquatic speech therapy.
+Children with a variety of physical, sensory, developmental, or neurological challenges are prime candidates for aquatic speech therapy.
 Among those we have successfully treated in the past are people with: autism, sensory processing disorders, down syndrome, cerebral palsy, multiple sclerosis, muscular dystrophy, hypotonia, apraxia, hydrocephalus, hemiparesis, hemiplegia, juvenile rheumatoid arthritis, articulation disorders, and general learning and language disorders.